- Learn and Engage

 You will find the Plaut Torah commentary and Torah: A Woman’s Commentary open to the week’s portion.
 Books elaborating the themes of the Torah reading or providing additional context are available for check-out.
 The study table also includes children’s books related to the weekly readings and the holidays.

 Past exhibits have highlighted Jews and baseball, Jewish art and artists, cookbooks and food memories, graphic novels and comics, and our commitment to social justice.
 We also have a permanent display of books related to our Congregation’s history.
-During November, 2017, we featured books about children in the Holocaust and Anne Frank in conjunction with the Park Road Playhouse production of the Diary of Anne Frank and the 70th anniversary of the diary’s publication.
+Most recently we had a "Standing with Ukraine" exhibit and "120 Books for Every Age".

 We try to collect books listed as “Jewish Best Sellers” by Hadassah Magazine, National Jewish Book and other award winners, and Jewish books receiving attention in the American press.
 We buy popular and literary fiction about Jewish themes or by Jewish authors, and interesting new non-fiction about a broad range of topics of Jewish interest.
 We also have a collection of Jewish-themed and Israeli films.

 Our collection has many important Jewish books on a wide range of topics.
 While our mission is more community-oriented than academic, we can help most people make progress in their quest for Jewish learning.
-Learning Center Director Karen Beyard can help find information online if needed.
+Learning Center Director Rima Yashgur can help find information online if needed.

 This beautiful space provides a large collection of children’s books for check-out, games and toys, and space for parents and their little ones to enjoy a little quiet time.
 Tot Shabbat takes place in the children’s room, and young congregants and their teachers visit frequently when YEP is in session.